Kirihi Te Riri Maihi Kawiti

 Kirihi Te Riri Maihi Kawiti OBE (17 April 1877 – 20 February 1964) was a New Zealand tribal leader, farmer and genealogist.
-Of Māori descent, he identified with the Ngāpuhi and Ngāti Hine iwi.
+Of Māori descent, he identified with the Ngāti Hine hapū of the Ngāpuhi iwi.
 He was born in Waiomio, Northland, New Zealand, on 17 April 1877.
-His father was Maihi Paraone Kawiti.
+His father was Maihi Paraone Kawiti, a tribal leader.

 In the 1949 King's Birthday Honours, Kawiti was appointed an Officer of the Order of the British Empire for services to the Māori people.